caglaryalcin/after-format/README.md

 <details><summary>Startup</summary>&nbsp;

 If you just want to use startup script, follow the instructions below.
-After downloading the [zip](https://github.com/caglaryalcin/windows-scripts/archive/refs/heads/main.zip) file, move the 'windows-scripts-main\after format\files\startup' folder inside the zip to 'C:\'.
+After downloading the [zip](https://github.com/caglaryalcin/windows-scripts/archive/refs/heads/main.zip) file, move the 'after-format-main\files\startup' folder inside the zip to 'C:\'.
 Then double click(don't right click and 'run as administrator') on 'Run.cmd' confirm User Account Control prompt.
 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.

 This script does exactly the following;
 - Importing Previously Set Task to Task Scheduler